What we want

-This example shows that color (or more precisely: specific color) cannot easily be converted and exported.
+This example shows that colour (or more precisely: specific color) cannot easily be converted and exported.

-The aim of freieFarbe is to make every color tone supplier-independently convertible so it can be used on every material and surface.
+The aim of freieFarbe is to make every colour tone supplier-independently convertible so it can be used on every material and surface.

 Jürgen Opitz †